 To access a record, requesters must determine the type of record and the corresponding agency from which it may be requested.
 Some examples include

-- Criminal records: These provide information on a person’s criminal history such as arrests, probation, warrants, and incarceration information.
+- Criminal records: These provide information on a person’s criminal history, such as arrests, probation, warrants, and incarceration information.
 They can be obtained from Alaska’s Department of Public Safety (DPS).
-Individuals can also request public records from the DPS Public Information Office through its electronic system.
+Individuals can also request Alaska public records from the DPS Public Information Office through its electronic system.

 - Vital records: Records of births, adoptions, deaths, and other life events such as marriages, and divorces are classified as vital records.
 They are available to request at the Alaska Department of Health and Social Services Vital Records Office.
 Vital records may also be requested online through the approved portal.

-- Government financial reports: These include records of government budgets, expenditure, travel and compensation reports, payment reports, and cost allocation plans.
+- Government financial reports: These include records of government budgets, expenditures, travel and compensation reports, payment reports, and cost allocation plans.
 They can be requested from the Department of Administration, Division of Finance.